 Yeah.
 It’s a mouthful, which takes us back to nuance.
 Many levers are in play.
-If you favor the perspective of Stephen King, you accept that consumers are willing to invest a degree of effort into making the first decision, but aim to automate the second and subsequent decisions.
+If you favor the perspective of Alan Hedges, you accept that consumers are willing to invest a degree of effort into making the first decision, but aim to automate the second and subsequent decisions.
 That can look a lot like loyalty.
 But, in today’s shopping environment, anything resembling loyalty is countered by the effervescence of The New, which brands seem more than happy to nurture.
 And consumers are fickle enough to encourage.

 Even One Individual Is Rarely Of One Mind

 Our dear consumer is a rather complex character, one capable of flipping preferences in an instant with the least warning or explanation.
 Almost any instance of consumer choice could illustrate the kind of left/right hemisphere duality explored by Iain McGilchrist in his book The Master And His Emissary.

 Planners must figure out how to discern both the right/global/visionary and the left/local/administrative immediacies of an individual’s decision-making process.
 (Process suggests a rational or reasoning endeavor, which is likely a stretch!)